loney7/Affable-Assignment/README.md

 This would setup the mongod database

-You should get something similar to this in your terminal
+You should get something similar to this in your terminal.
 ```
 2018-10-19T17:58:52.736+0530 I NETWORK  [initandlisten] waiting for connections on port 27017
 ```